|

 Aquaticlife out of those listed, hands down but your gonna want good bulbs do add another $70-90.

-Since you know you need better bulbs anyway the ATI Sunpower is $100 more and its a way better fixture.
-The ATI fixture will have a lot more PAR & the bulbs will last a good while longer which can pay for itself in 2-3 years.
 I've been in the market for a much cheaper fixture than the ones you listed but I now think its funny when people buy a fixture that hardly costs more than good bulbs.
 Not everyone may not need such a good fixture but I haven't found anyone who would buy a lesser fixture after owning a ATI.
 Buy a quality fixture, if money is tight buy a used quality fixture.
-Last edited by Michigan Mike; 04/24/2013 at 07:59 PM. |

-04/24/2013, 08:38 PM | #5 | |
+Unread 04/24/2013, 08:38 PM #5

 Registered Member